 Importing modules

-Just like Bun’s runtime, you can use eitherrequire or import in the REPL and it Just Works — mix ESM and CommonJS freely at the prompt.
+Just like Bun’s runtime, the REPL accepts bothrequire and import: mix ES modules and CommonJS freely at the prompt.
 Module resolution uses the same rules as bun run, so you can import from node_modules, relative paths, or node: builtins.

 Multi-line input